MiquelNasarre/FourierS2/README.md

   $\mathbb{S}^2$.
 This feature can produce lag if it has to update the curves every frame, for example in a moving interpolation or if you are constantly changing the values of $\theta$ and $\varphi$, so discretion is advised.

-- `Coefficients`: Is not yet implemented, it is ment to be a visually clear way of viewing the fourier coefficients of any surface.
+- `Coefficients`: Is not yet implemented, it is ment to be a visually clear way of viewing the Fourier coefficients of any surface.

 ## How it Works